MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 1. Select **Start**, right-click **Cortana**, select **More**, and then select **App settings**.
 2. In the Cortana settings, select **Reset**.

-### Windows 10, version 1903 and later
+### Windows 11 and Windows 10, version 1903 and later

-If the Windows 10 May 2019 Update or a later update is installed, use Windows PowerShell to reset Windows Search by following these steps:
+If Windows 11 and the Windows 10 May 2019 Update or a later update is installed, use Windows PowerShell to reset Windows Search by following these steps:

 > [!IMPORTANT]
 > You must have administrator permissions to run this script.